Where’s the money coming from in Idaho’s statewide races?

 Among those supporting McGrane are Rep. Megan Blanksma, R-Hammett, Rep. Fred Wood, R-Burley and former Sen. John Goedde, who represented the Coeur d'Alene area and served as chairman of the Senate Education Committee.

 Souza has received support from Siddoway as well and has received $5,000 from Kootenai County GOP Chairman Brent Regan, who is also a member of the Idaho Freedom Foundation’s board of directors.

 One candidate receiving majority of support in Idaho superintendent race

-Superintendent of Public Instruction Sherri Ybarra has not announced if she will run for re-election in 2022, but she has raised $10,000 since June.
-That amount pales in comparison to one of her Republican opponents, former president of the Idaho State Board of Education Debbie Critchfield, who has raised more than $117,000 since she announced her campaign in May.
+Superintendent of Public Instruction Sherri Ybarra has not announced if she will run for re-election in 2022, but she has raised $14,000 since June.
+That amount pales in comparison to one of her Republican opponents, former president of the Idaho State Board of Education Debbie Critchfield, who has raised $123,500 since she announced her campaign in May.